zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

    * **`components.gateway.apiml.security.oidc.clientSecret`**
    Specifies the client secret assigned by the OIDC provider to the API ML Gateway.
 It is used in combination with the client_id in Access Token validation requests at the /introspect endpoint of the OIDC provider.

    * **`components.gateway.apiml.security.oidc.registry`**
    Specifies the trusted registry name used by SAF to group the identities recognized as having a OIDC identity mapping.
    The trusted registry name is the string used during the creation of the mapping between the distributed and mainframe user identities.
 See the [ESM configuration](#esm-configuration) for more information.

    * **`components.gateway.apiml.security.oidc.introspectEndpoint`**
-This parameter specifies the path portion of the token introspection endpoint URL, provided by the OAuth2/OIDC provider.
+   Specifies the path portion of the token introspection endpoint URL, provided by the OAuth2/OIDC provider.
+The Token Introspection endpoint is defined by the [OAuth 2.0 Token Introspection extension](https://datatracker.ietf.org/doc/html/rfc7662) as an OAuth2 endpoint, that takes a parameter representing an OAuth 2.0 token and returns a JSON document representing the meta information surrounding the token, including whether this token is currently active.

-Optionally configure API ML access to the external user identity mapper.
-Provide externalMapperUser and externalMapperUrl if they are differnt from the default values.
+**Note:** Provide externalMapperUser and externalMapperUrl if they differ from the default values.

   * **'components.gateway.apiml.security.x509.externalMapperUser'**